facebook/lexical/packages/lexical-website/docs/concepts/selection.md

   someNode.selectPrevious();
   someNode.selectNext();

-  // On element nodes, you can use these. someNode.selectStart();
+  // You can use this on any node. someNode.selectStart();
   someNode.selectEnd();